Gray593/SoftwareDevelopmentAssignment1-Jigsaw/README.md

 ![Testing page 1](./ReportImages/TestingPart1.png)
 ![Testing page 2](./ReportImages/TestingPart2.png)

+Above is the full system testing log that was completed at the end of development as can be observed the website passed all test this is due to the iterative development style that enabled the program to continually be improved throughout the development process and detailed system requirements that ensured the project always moved in the correct direction.

 ### 1.8 Review of the Development Strategy
 During the development of this project, iterative development was utilised to ensure the output was of a sufficient quality and didn’t stray from the needs of the user.
 Iterative development is the process of repeating steps of the development cycle and building up the software piece by piece and learn from every step (Wikipedia, 2025).